iTwin/itwinjs-core/CONTRIBUTING.md

 > If executing scripts from `package.json` files in any of the subdirectories, we recommend using [`rushx`](https://rushjs.io/pages/commands/rushx/) over `npm`.

-If using the command line, steps 8 through 11 above can be completed in one step by running `rushchange.bat` from the imodeljs root directory.
+If using the command line on Windows, steps 8 through 11 above can be completed in one step by running `rushchange.bat` from the imodeljs root directory.
 Only use `rushchange.bat` if none of the changes require a changelog entry.
-> Note: The CI build will break if changes are pushed without running `rush change` and `rush extract-api` (if the API was changed).
+> The CI build will break if changes are pushed without running `rush change` and `rush extract-api` (if the API was changed).
 The fix will be to complete steps 6 through 11.

 Here is a sample [changelog](https://github.com/microsoft/rushstack/blob/master/apps/rush/CHANGELOG.md) to demonstrate the level of detail expected.